 It will purify them from a thousand vague generalities.

 It will recall them to the great principles on which the government was originally framed.

 It will teach them the utter worthlessness of all mere political theories, and the invaluable authority of experience.

 It will teach them that no republic can be well or wisely governed, except by men of high intellect, comprehensive knowledge, incorruptible integrity, and disinterested patriotism.

 It will teach them that the demagogue is the worst enemy of the people, and his kindred character, the courtier, is the worst enemy of the monarch.

 It will teach them that the truest course of ambition is to found its favors and its honors not upon the huzzas of the multitude, but upon the solemn judgments of the wise and good, upon the distant praise whose voice speaks from the hearts of millions, and gives back from the tomb the deep echoes of its own thankfulness.

-Source publication: The Native American - Washington City [Washington, DC]
+– From the New York Quarterly Review via The Native American – Washington City [Washington, DC] November 17, 1838